-Page, a Republican, was the representative for California's 2nd congressional district from 1881 to 1883.
+Page was the representative for California’s 2nd congressional district and was a Republican.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Page missed 414 of 1,830 roll call votes, which is 22.6%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1874-Mar 1875||235||43||18.3%||44th|